 The two pathologies may co-exist.
 The remainder of the article discusses the former.
 Please refer to aspiration pneumonitis for discussion of that entity.

-Chest radiographs are insensitive to early changes, and may appear normal despite respiratory function test abnormalities.
+Chest radiographs are insensitive to early changes and may appear normal despite respiratory function test abnormalities.
 Eventually, changes of pulmonary fibrosis become evident.
 Additional features include 4:

-- dilated oesophagus
+- dilated esophagus